soverenio/docs/docs/administration/configuring-agent.md

           action: allow
 ```

-When defining names you can use wildcards and globs like `foo*`, `/dev/sd?`, `devspace-[1-9]` etc as defined in the [Go path package](https://pkg.go.dev/path#Match)
+When defining names, you can use wildcards and globs such as `foo*`, `/dev/sd?`, and `devspace-[1-9]`, as defined in the [Go path package](https://pkg.go.dev/path#Match)

-The default policy of the Agent is to work with explicitly mentioned namespaces and ignore everything else.
+The Agent's default policy is to work only with explicitly mentioned namespaces, ignoring all others.

-!!! info "Conclude with `allow *` if you set any `deny` definitions"
+!!! info "End with `allow *` if you have any `deny` definitions"
-    If you've placed some `deny` definitions into the filter list and want everything else to be monitored then please make sure you've ended the list with the following:
+    If you've included `deny` definitions in your filter list and want to monitor all other namespaces, make sure to conclude the list with:
     ```shell
           - namespace: "*"
           action: allow
     ```
-    Otherwise the Agent might end up not monitoring any namespaces if there were only `deny` definitions.
+    Failing to do so could result in the Agent not monitoring any namespaces if only `deny` definitions are present.

 ## Service mesh and encryption

-Soveren can monitor connections encrypted with service mesh like [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/).
+Soveren can monitor connections encrypted through service meshes like [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/).

-The agent will automatically detect if there is service mesh deployed in the cluster / on the node.
-You only need fine tuning if your mesh implementation uses non-standard ports.
+The agent will automatically detect if a service mesh is deployed in the cluster or on the node.
+Fine-tuning is only necessary if your mesh implementation uses non-standard ports.

-For example, for Linkerd you might need something like this in your `values.yaml`:
+For instance, with Linkerd, you may need to include the following in your `values.yaml`:

 ```shell
 interceptor: